-If you refuse to submit to any of the breath, urine or blood tests, then you will have to face certain consequences.
-In California, you can refuse to take a blood or Breath Test but here are consequences.
+If you refuse to submit to any of the breath, urine, or blood tests, then you will have to face certain consequences.
+In California, you can refuse to take a blood or Breath Test but here are the consequences.

-The officer could demand you to undergo a breathalyzer test prior to arresting you for this offense.
-Moreover, he can demand this test if you were involved in any accident, caught breaching any traffic rule, or at any check point.
+The officer could demand you to undergo a breathalyzer test before arresting you for this offense.
+Moreover, he can demand this test if you were involved in any accident, or caught breaching any traffic rule or at any checkpoint.
 If you refuse to take this test, you will be arrested and will be asked to submit to a blood or urine test at the police station.
 On refusing to take any of these tests, you will be penalized.

 In many other states, you are put in jail if you refuse to submit to any of these tests.
 Many states give the right to the district lawyer to claim the consciousness of the guilt when you refuse to submit to a blood or urine test.
 It means that when you refuse to take these tests, the law sees you as guilty and you will be penalized accordingly.
 The penalty for rejecting the blood or urine alcohol test does seem strict, but the main reason behind it is the implied consent rule to which people agree while applying for their license.

-Make sure that you were informed of all your rights related to chemical testing when an officer asks you to undergo these tests at the roadside, or at the police station.
-These rights notify you of all the outcomes in case you reject to take a urine or blood test.
+Make sure that you are informed of all your rights related to chemical testing when an officer asks you to undergo these tests at the roadside, or at the police station.
+These rights notify you of all the outcomes in case you refuse to take a urine or blood test.
 These rights include the right to demand a specimen of the urine or blood the officer takes from you, so you can test it if you wish to.
 If the officer fails to inform you of all your rights, including this one, you can argue against the validity of the test you took in court.
-If you reject to take a breathalyzer test, the officer can get a search warrant for taking a blood test on the basis of the implied consent rule.
+If you refuse to take a breathalyzer test, the officer can get a search warrant for taking a blood test based on the implied consent rule.